We think this TV show stands out for:

 This enjoyable educational series fills a gap in preschool programming, which has more often tended to focus on developing kids' readiness for reading and math.
 With Sid as their guide, kids will be inspired to ask question as a means of discovering new things, and they'll want to make observations and test their own scientific theories.
 The show's dual settings -- Sid's school and his home -- remind young viewers that the scientific world is all around us, waiting to be explored.
 With some encouragement from parents, there's no end to the educational opportunities that could be inspired by Sid's curiosity.

-And, learning aside, the show is sure to be a hit with kids because it's got plenty of music, dance, and all-around good fun.
+And, learning aside, Sid the Science Kid is sure to be a hit with kids because it's got plenty of music, dance, and all-around good fun.
 Preschoolers will enjoy aspiring comedian Sid's silly antics and the jokes that he and his friends make up (they're always related to the episode's theme).
 It's so entertaining that parents might find themselves drawn to watch as well -- and those who do may well learn a few things, too.

 Families can take the opportunity to check out local museums, zoos, and aquariums to inspire their kids' interest in the sciences.

 Find more TV shows that help kids build character.

 For kids who love preschool fun

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.